8 Hero's Journey Archetypes Universally Used for a Protagonist

 Then reread your creation and consider what hero archetypes and genres it seems to connect to.
 Write a reflection on the kind of hero/genre combination you might be working with, so you can plan appropriately moving forward.

-Share your journal in the comments below.
-Be sure to leave a constructive critique on someone else’s post, too!
+Share your Practice in the Pro Practice Workshop here.
+Then be sure to leave a constructive critique on someone else's post, too!